datahop/kademlia-simulator/visualiser/README.md

 # Visualiser

 This visualiser works by showing the nodes being communicated with during an operation.
 It shows the nodes involved in the lookup relative to the hash space.
+You can either use the command line version (`index.py`) or the Dash web application (`app.py`).

 ## Dependencies
-The code uses the following Python libraries which can be installed using `pip install <library_name>`:

-- `matplotlib`
-- `pandas`

 Make sure that the directory follows this structure:
 ```
 - 📂 log_folder
     - 📃 msg.csv
     - 📃 operations.csv
 - 📃 index.py
+- 📃 app.py
 ```

 ## Usage